AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-In Arkansas, you cannot drive more than 30 miles per hour (mph) in an urban district or more than 65 mph in other locations, according to the state’s Department of Transportation.
-If you’re caught driving 15 mph over the speed limit, that’s a Class C misdemeanor.
-Go 20 mph over the limit and you could be charged with a Class B misdemeanor for reckless driving.
-How would either of these speeding-ticket charges affect you and your car insurance?
+In Arkansas, you cannot drive more than 30 miles per hour (mph) in an urban district, more than 75 mph on a controlled-access highway or more than 65 mph in other locations, according to the state’s vehicle code.
+If you’re caught driving 15 mph over the speed limit, it is a Class C misdemeanor.
+This article reviews how speeding-ticket charges affect you and your car insurance in Arkansas.

 How Much a Speeding Ticket Will Impact Your Insurance

 Premiums for auto insurance in Arkansas increase by an average of 25 percent following a speeding ticket.
-Keep in mind that comparing rates is difficult because insurance companies base auto insurance prices on a number of factors, including your driving history, ZIP code, and other demographic and vehicle information.
+Keep in mind that average rates are just that — averages.
+Insurance companies base auto insurance prices on a number of factors unique to you, including your driving history, ZIP code, and other demographic and vehicle information.
 Still, anyone who gets a speeding ticket will see higher average annual rates across all car insurance companies.

-Annual cost of car insurance in Arkansas by company Clean driving record Record with speeding ticket Percentage difference
+Annual cost of car insurance in Arkansas by company Clean record Speeding ticket Percentage difference

 AAA $1,454 $2,181 50%